 Residencies include: Caribbean Linked IV at Ateliers ’89 in Oranjestad, Aruba (2016); Tarrant County College, Fort Worth, Texas, US (2017); and Atelier Mondial, Basel, CH (2017).

-Thomas will have his second solo show at VITRINE, London in October 2019 to coincide with Frieze.
+Thomas will have his third solo show with the gallery at VITRINE, London in October 2019 to coincide with Frieze.

 Frieze Sculpture is located in the English Gardens of The Regent’s Park, London.